HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## hc!emote
 Also known as: `hc!bigtext`, `hc!big`

 Takes an input sentence and translates it into bigger text using server emojis.
+This command cannot be used inside any of the Hive channels.

 Examples:
 - `hc!emote "Beep boop!"`